 Does the Tenant pay the rent to Market South Management or to me?
 The tenant makes all payments to Market South Management.

 How does the tenant report a maintenance problem?

 The tenant contacts us to report all maintenance issues.
-We require the tenant to place routine maintenance requests in writing to avoid
+We require the tenant to place routine maintenance requests via their Online Portal.
+By utilizing our portal, we are able to track all maintenance requests timely and efficiently.
+In the event of an after-hours emergency, we are available 24/7!

 How long will it take to find a tenant for my property?